SciGraph/SciGraph/README.md

 ------------
  * the [Monarch Initiative](monarchinitiative.org/) uses SciGraph for both ontologies and biological data modeling
  * [SciCrunch](http://scicrunch.org/) uses SciGraph for vocabulary and annotation services
+ * [CINERGI](http://earthcube.org/group/cinergi) uses SciGraph for vocabulary and annotation services

 Getting Started
 ---------------
-A [Vagrant](https://www.vagrantup.com/) box is included if you don't want to modify your `localhost`.
-You can launch a provisioned box like this
+A [Vagrant](https://www.vagrantup.com/) box is included if you don't want to modify your `localhost` (you'll also need [VirtualBox](https://www.virtualbox.org/)).
+You can launch a provisioned box like this and then follow the steps below:

 	curl https://raw.githubusercontent.com/SciCrunch/SciGraph/master/src/test/resources/vagrant/Vagrantfile -o Vagrantfile
     vagrant up